 Example One: A Tale of Two Siblings

-As the years wear on his salary increases.
+As the years wear on, his salary increases.
 This sibling earns money and saves.
 He doesn’t live an extravagant life by any means.
-He eats at home, drives old cars and vacations close to home.
+He eats at home, drives old cars, and vacations close to home.

 The second child does not take advantage of his opportunities.
 He fails out of college and begins working at a lower starting salary than his brother.
-He is happy to spend his money as freely as he earns it.
+He burns through money as quickly as he earns it.

 Example Two: A Tale of Two Siblings

-What Do You Think?
+What Would You Do?

-Parents Giving More To One Child
+Parents Giving More Money To One Child

 Sibling Financial Favoritism

 As kids, they measure parental affection in hugs and kisses.
-As adults these children grow up to measure love in dollars and cents.
+As adults, they begin to equate money with love.
 The idea of sibling financial favoritism weighs heavily upon them.
 It occupies their thoughts and leaves them feeling hurt and unloved.

 The reasons are complex.

 The ‘successful’ sibling was miserable.
-She constantly wondered what her life might have been like if she had chosen to pursue her passions.
-If she knew her parents would foot the bill she would have chosen a different profession just like her sister.
+What would her life be like if she had pursued her passion?
+If she knew her parents would foot the bill, she would have chosen a different profession.

 It makes some adult children cry out, “It’s not fair!”
-Sure we all know life isn’t fair, but when the inequality stems from within the family unit it can be harder to bear.
+Sure we all know life isn’t fair, but when the inequality stems from within the family unit, it can be harder to bear.

 Defining and Judging Needs

-If my sibling does not do these things do they ‘deserve’ the same life that I live?
-Do we not make choices in our life and have to live by the choices we made?
+If my sibling does not do these things, does he ‘deserve’ the same life that I live?
+Do we not make choices in our lives and have to live by the choices we made?
 What about the sacrifices I have made to achieve my goals?